Untangling GMP in Australia’s Medical Cannabis Landscape

 While numerous studies have confirmed the safety and tolerability of cannabis medicines, as well as its lack of adverse side effects, there are still questions surrounding the quality of imported products.
 Considering the majority of cannabis medicines used by Australians at this time are imported, this raises concerns regarding quality, purity and consistency of such products.

-While GPs prescribing medical cannabis are doing their best to ensure patient safety, professional education surrounding cannabis is still in its infancy and doctors may not be well informed on the products they are importing.
+While doctors prescribing medical cannabis are doing their best to ensure patient safety, professional education surrounding cannabis is still in its infancy and doctors may not be well informed on the products they are importing.
 Australia has stringent regulations surrounding the prescription of medical cannabis and approvals must be met regarding types of product prescribed.
 However, controlling the consistency in GMP of imported product is unreliable, particularly at the rate the Australian market is growing.

 So, can we expect to see a crisis or harm coming to patients using uncertified GMP cannabis products?
 Unlikely.